younes-damouna/gad-lift/README.md

 ###  **GadLift**  is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on different platforms including mobile, desktop, Linux, Android, IOS,MacOs, Windows and the web.
+Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on different platforms including mobile, desktop, Linux, Android, IOS, MacOs, Windows and the web.
 - The admin panel is done using [React.js](https://react.dev/).
 React.js is a JavaScript library for building single-page applications out of individual pieces called components.
-- To send  notifications, the app uses the [firebase_messaging ](https://pub.dev/packages/firebase_messaging) package which supports Android, iOS.
+- To send  notifications, the app uses the [Firebase ](https://pub.dev/packages/firebase_messaging) package which supports Android, iOS.

 - For the backend side the project done with [NestJS](https://nestjs.com/) which is a progressive Node.js framework that helps build server-side applications.
 Nest extends [Node.js](https://nodejs.org/en) frameworks like Express or Fastify adding modular organization and a wide range of other libraries to take care of repetitive tasks.
 It’s open-source, uses [TypeScript](https://www.typescriptlang.org/), and it is a very versatile Node.js framework for building backend systems.
 It helps scale Node.js servers and supports several databases.